rayhu/easyname/README.md

 # easyname

-Rest Service help you pronounce Chinese names (Note: incoming string shall be encoded for url)
+A rest service that helps you pronounce Chinese names (Note: incoming string shall be encoded for url)

 ```javascript